Fighting Behind Enemy Lines

-It was not only the army that fought against Germany and its allies on the eastern front.
-The rear also joined the anti-fascist struggle.
-The brutal occupation and noble patriotic feelings drove people underground in cities or turned them into partisans operating mainly in forests.
-They performed numerous acts of sabotage, carried out reconnaissance, engaged in anti-fascist propaganda, and assisted the Red Army during offensives.
-Nazi resistance fighters are believed to total 1.3 million people.
-Over 128,000 people were presented with orders and medals.
+The struggle against the German Army and its allies on the Eastern front was fought not only at the front, but also behind enemy lines.
+The brutal regime of occupation and patriotic feelings drove Russian people into underground resistance in cities or partisan groups operating mainly in forests.
+They were engaged in anti-fascist propaganda, carried out reconnaissance on behalf of the Red Army and assisted it in any possible way, staged numerous acts of sabotage.
+The total number of resistance fighters is estimated at around 1.3 million people.
+Over 128,000 of them were awarded with orders and medals.
 248 people received the Hero of the Soviet Union title.
-Partisans derailed 20,000 trains, killed or captured 650,000 enemy soldiers and officers during the war.
-Partisan operated in vast rural areas in the German rear, over which the occupation administration lost control as a result.
+Partisans derailed about 20,000 trains, killed or captured 650,000 enemy soldiers and officers during the war.
+Partisan groups operated in vast rural areas in the rear of German army.
+The occupation administration often could not maintain control over those territories.

-The operation codenamed Rail War, which aimed to disrupt the Germans’ railway communications, was one of the largest railroad sabotage operations.
-It began on the night of August 3 to August 4, 1943 (the Red Army was trying to reinforce its success in the Battle of Kursk at that very time).
-All in all, 1,350 km of single-track lines were blown up.
-The operation codenamed Concert was conducted during the Battle of the Dnieper in September 1943.
-Partisans destroyed 148,000 rails, thereby reducing throughput capacity of railways by 40 percent.
+One of the most significant actions of partisans was codenamed the Rail War.
+It was aimed to disrupt the Germans’ railway communications.
+It started on the night from August 3 to August 4, 1943.
+At that time the Red Army was exploiting its success in the Battle of Kursk.
+A total of 1,350 km of railway tracks were blown up.
+Next large operation was named the Concert.
+It was conducted during the Battle of the Dnieper in September-October 1943.
+Partisans destroyed 148,000 rails, thereby reducing the capacity of railroads by 40 percent.